Heterogeneity-induced lane and band formation in self-driven particle systems: Simulation results

 \section{Simulation results}

-We carry out simulations of two-species flows on a $9\times 5$~m rectangular with top-down and right-left periodic boundary conditions (torus).
+We carry out simulations of two-species flows on a $9\times 5$\,m rectangular with top-down and right-left periodic boundary conditions (torus).
 We simulate the evolution of $N=45$ agents (density of $1$~agent$/$m$^2$) from random initial conditions using the first order collision-free (CF) pedestrian model\cite{Tordeux2016} and the inertial social force (SF) model\cite{Helbing1995} in the Supplementary Materials.
-All agent desired direction motions are polarised to the right.
-The heterogeneity in the two parameter settings $\mathbf p_1$ and $\mathbf p_2$ is introduced by varying model parameters related to the speed (i.e.\ desired speed or time gap parameters) or to the size of the agents.
+The desired directions of motion of all agents are polarised to the right.
+The heterogeneity in the two settings $\mathbf p_1$ and $\mathbf p_2$ is introduced by varying model parameters related to the speed (i.e.\ desired speed or time gap parameters) or to the size of the agents.
 We quantify the heterogeneity level in the two-species system using the index $\delta_s$ when we vary parameters related to agent speed, and the index $\delta_l$ when we vary parameters related to agent size.
 The definitions of the microscopic motion model and details on the setting of the model's parameters and heterogeneity indexes are provided in Sec.~\ref{meth}.